A connection with Moment expression Photography F8 and Be There, “You missed the moment” is

 Getting to the Lower Bowls

-Bushwhacking comes to mind when trying to get to the lower bowl.
+Bushwhacking comes to mind when trying to get to the lower bowl at Lower Myra falls in Strathcona Park.
 There is a path that will lead you into the underbrush.
 The trail starts out, leading you down the hill.
 However, as you trek further and further into the obis, the trail disappears.
 My only suggestion is to listen for the falls.
 They can be heard for miles.
 The same path will lead you down to Buttle Lake.

 Campbell River to Buttle Lake to Myra Falls Location